-When we did our overnight in Austin last month, I was blown away at how many replies I got requesting tips for travel with babies and expressing a thankful hope that traveling with little ones is possible.
+When we did our overnight in Texas last month, I was blown away at how many replies I got requesting tips for travel with babies and expressing a thankful hope that traveling with little ones is possible.
 So I’ve been working on two posts to share everything I’ve learned about traveling with babies…

 This first post is about helpful information and tips for staying in hotels and AirBnBs with babies.
 The second post will be about plane and car travel with little ones.

 The answer is obviously yes.
 Something that I will reiterate time and again, however, is that traveling with babies will be different from your previous travel experience and you need to prepare and account for that.

 This sounds so obvious, but remembering that babies don’t hit vacation mode is important!
 Their frequent needs don’t care about flight times, traffic, waiting in line, or what’s easy.
 Food, sleep, and play time have to happen when they have to happen!

 Besides being as prepared as possible, the best advice I offer is to be flexible and travel with people who can be flexible ALWAYS!

 Is a Hotel or an AirBnB better for traveling with babies?

 You know.
 I can’t pick this one for you.
 While the comfort and space of an AirBnB is a huge plus, I think there are also some major perks to staying in a hotel – they tend to have amenities that are helpful.
 I think both are great; you should just be mindful of what you’ll need in each.